 As discussed under "Certain ERISA Considerations," we intend to conduct our affairs so that our assets should not be deemed to constitute "plan assets" of any shareholder that is a "benefit plan investor" (each within the meaning of ERISA and the regulations promulgated thereunder by the U.S. Department of Labor (the "DOL"), as modified by Section 3(42) of ERISA, as amended from time to time (the "Plan Asset Regulations")).
-If, notwithstanding our intent, our assets were deemed to constitute "plan assets" of any shareholder that is a "benefit plan investor" under ERISA or the Plan Asset Regulations, this would result, among other things, in (i) the application of the prudence and other fiduciary responsibility standards of ERISA to investments made by us; (ii) the possibility that certain transactions in which we have entered into in the ordinary course of business constitute non-exempt "prohibited transactions" under Title I of ERISA and/or Section 4975 of the Code, and may have to be rescinded; (iii) our management, as well as various providers of fiduciary or other services to us (including the Adviser), and any other parties with authority or control with respect to us or our assets, may be considered fiduciaries or otherwise "parties in interest" (within the meaning of ERISA) or "disqualified persons" (within the meaning of Section 4975 of the Code) for purposes of the fiduciary responsibility and prohibited transaction provisions of Title I of ERISA and Section 4975 of the Code; and (iv) the fiduciaries of shareholders that are "benefit plan investors" would not be protected from "co-fiduciary liability" resulting from our decisions and could be in violation of certain ERISA requirements.
+If, notwithstanding our intent, our assets were deemed to constitute "plan assets" of any shareholder that is a "benefit plan investor" under ERISA or the Plan Asset Regulations, this would result, among other things, in (i) the application of the prudence and other fiduciary responsibility standards of ERISA to investments made by us; (ii) the possibility that certain transactions in which we have entered into in the ordinary course of business constitute non-exempt "prohibited transactions" under Title I of ERISA and/or Section 4975 of the Code, and may have to be rescinded; (iii) our management, as well as various providers of fiduciary or other services to us (including the Adviser), and any other parties with authority or control with respect to us or our assets, may be considered fiduciaries or otherwise "parties in interest" (within the meaning of ERISA) or "disqualified persons" (within the meaning of Section 4975 of the Code; and (iv) the fiduciaries of shareholders that are "benefit plan investors" would not be protected from "co-fiduciary liability" resulting from our decisions and could be in violation of certain ERISA requirements.